 The Master of Arts in Psychology; Mental Health track at Fisher College is designed to provide students with a graduate level foundation in psychology and mental health that will prepare them for employment in a variety of helping professions, government work, advocacy, or doctoral preparation.
-The uniqueness of this one-year program is that it is designed for those who have minimal experience in psychology or human services and those who have achieved a degree in those areas.
 The Master of Arts in Psychology; Mental Health track offers graduate students the opportunity to learn about the mental health field all while working directly with faculty to clarify their individual interest in psychology.